grouparoo/app-example-heroku/README.md

-# app-example-heroku
+# Grouparoo `app-example-heroku`

-Example Grouparoo project for deploying Grouparoo on Heroku.
+_An example project for deploying Grouparoo on Heroku._

 Goal: To create a scalable and flexible Grouparoo deployment that: